Frequently Asked Questions:

 Do you have a favourite artist?

 Not really.
-I like many Australian contemporary artists (Angus Nivison, Jody Graham, Denis Clark, Stuart Boggs) and the absolute masters, of course, are always amazing to look at.
+I like many Australian contemporary artists (Angus Nivison, Jody Graham, Denis Clarke, Stuart Boggs) and the absolute masters, of course, are always amazing to look at.
 I probably have more of an interest in 20th century work but also love to see the techniques that have been used for centuries.

 Where do you get your worked framed?